massclown/HalfSwordTrainerMod/README.md

 * No error handling whatsoever.
 Use at your own risk. **It will crash the game at some point!** Don't spawn too many things, etc.

+* The mod's keybinds don't work if you keep holding down the game standard keybinds (like when running with A/W/S/D).

 * Auto-spawned NPCs and boss fights will keep spawning.

 * Loadout is spawned in the map, not on the player.